Facilitating Team Science through Collaboration

 John J. Chi, MA, MD

-Dr. John Chi is an Assistant Professor of Facial Plastic & Reconstructive Surgery in the Department of Otolaryngology – Head & Neck Surgery at Washington University in St. Louis.
-His research …
+Dr. John Chi is a Professor of Facial Plastic & Reconstructive Surgery in the Department of Otolaryngology – Head & Neck Surgery at Washington University in St. Louis.
+His research interests include …

 Stephen W. Chi, MD